 Google’s affection for our canine friends is an integral facet of our corporate culture.
 We like cats, but we’re a dog company, so as a general rule we feel cats visiting our offices would be fairly stressed out.
-For more on this, see our Dog Policy.
+However, before bringing your canine companion to the office, please make sure you review our Dog Policy.

 III.
 Avoid Conflicts of Interest